thirdknight/soundwave-landing-page/README.md

 - Create index.html or index.php for index.php we need create Folder include/a_config.php

-- Create scss/styles.scss and css/styles.css Folders
+- Create scss/styles.scss and css/styles.css Folders.

 - Check in the Terminal:
   gulpv4-sass-browsersync-edi